-(v) The following decision problem is in $\mb{NP}$: \it{Given an instance $I$ and a non-negative constant $k$, is there a feasible solution $S \in F_\Q (I)$, such that $f_\Q (I, S) \ge k$ (for an NP-maximization problem), or $f_\Q (I, S) \le k$ (in the case of an NP-minimization problem) ?}
+(v) The following decision problem is in $\mb{NP}$: \it{Given an instance $I$ and a non-negative constant $k$, is there a feasible solution $S \in F_\Q (I)$, such that $f_\Q (I, S) \ge k$ (for an NP-maximisation problem), or $f_\Q (I, S) \le k$ (in the case of an NP-minimisation problem) ?}